larmic/webcomponents-with-go-example/README.md

 ### run frontend in development mode (for debugging etc...)

-This command starts a backend mock server (see `mock.go`) and allows using the full parcel development support.
+This command starts a backend mock server (see `src/mock/backend-mock.go`) and allows using the full parcel development support.

 ```sh
 $ make frontend-run